 Some of these tools are an even open source, so give them a try and have one handy – chances are you would need them sooner than later.

 #4.
 Sticky notes software:

-Sticky notes are one of the best inventions known to humans, if you ask me.
-They are handy, efficient, colorful and versatile.
+Sticky notes are one of the best inventions known to humans if you ask me.
+They are handy, efficient, colourful and versatile.
 What’s more, there is software that lets us keep sticky notes on our desktops.
 Great stuff!